pacman-project/pacman-reports/README.md

 Note: the steps should be repeated if the file is changed.

+Note2: bibliography uses the `IEEEtran` style, so ensure you have it on your system.
+In Linux: `sudo apt-get install texlive-publishers`.

 ### On Windows/TeXLive:
 Just copy the .cls file into the local texmf folder.
 In my laptop I just copied this is in: C:\texlive\texmf-local\tex\latex\local